Giants vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The San Francisco Giants and LaMonte Wade Jr head into the first of a three-game series against Jorge Soler and the Miami Marlins on Friday at Oracle Park.
+Michael Conforto and the San Francisco Giants will aim to out-hit Jorge Soler and the Miami Marlins at Oracle Park on Saturday at 4:05 PM ET.

-The Marlins have been listed as +100 moneyline underdogs for this matchup against the Giants (-120).
-The over/under is 7.5 runs for the game (with +100 odds to go over and -120 odds to go under).
+Bookmakers list the Giants as -175 moneyline favorites, while giving the underdog Marlins +145 moneyline odds.
+The over/under is 8 runs for the contest (with -105 odds to go over and -115 odds on the under).

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.